 Hours: Monday – Wednesday 11 – 1 a.m., Thursday – Friday 11 – 2 a.m. and Saturday 8 – 2 a.m.and Sunday 8 – 12 a.m.

-The Lowdown: In November, the new Punchbowl Social opened in Stapleton — but its new huge, awesome patio has just been revealed in time for the warm weather.
+The Lowdown: In November, the new Punchbowl Social opened in Stapleton and its new huge, awesome patio has just been revealed in time for the warm weather.
 While Punchbowl is known for bowling and games, it’s also a great place for food and drinks.
 Bring your laptop and sit in a cute beach chair with a coffee drink or cocktail, depending on your mood.
 Whatever hunger level you’re on, big or small, you’ll be satisfied.
 If you’re with a big group of co-workers, there are ‘Big Baller Platters’ that can feed everyone while you knock out that business meeting.

 Logan House Coffee Co.